Milkyway1997/Neural-Decoding/README.md

-'Post_Processing.py' is the library used for creating the graphs for evaluating the results we got from ML classifiers, including bar chart, time-series graph, etc. Unfortunately, I can't upload the raw data we collected from the experiment we did in August 2021.
+'Post_Processing.py' is the library used for creating the graphs for evaluating the results we got from ML classifiers, including bar chart, time-series graph, etc.

+All those jupyter files (ipynb) are the scripts that run all the features written in the libraries.

+'pkl' files are some results (a tiny part of all the results we got) after executing all the features from those main libraries,
+and you can use them to plot some graphs for fun.

+Unfortunately, I can't upload the raw data we collected from the experiment we did in August 2021.
 Therefore, you cannot test all the features using those scripts from scratch yourself.

+PS 1: Sorry about the terrible naming and lack of comments.

+PS 2: We are writing an article/thesis related to this research; if we publish the paper anywhere, I will put a link here later.